saideep21/6ixplore-web1/text.md

 Maureen T.
 UI/UX Designer
-A lifelong learner at heart, Maureen is a B.Kin graduate turned front-end developer and UI/UX designer.
+A lifelong learner at heart, Maureen is a B.Kin graduate by day, and front-end developer and UI/UX designer by night.
 From her degree, she uses her soft-skills, ethical considerations, and understanding of the way people learn to enhance digital experiences.
-She is interested in responsive web design, accessibility, SEO, and graphic design.
+She is interested in digital interface design and development, health science, and anything requiring people-skills!

 Mohammed Ozair
+Backend Developer
 xxx

 Vishu Tupili